Managing your Junk Folder Using the Office 365 Web App

 The Block or Allow feature in the Office 365 Web App allows you to choose what incoming mail should be sent directly to your Junk E-Mail folder.
 You can filter by specific senders or entire domains.
 (For example, @queensu.ca is Queen's University's domain).
 Keep in mind that the Network Administrators have pre-defined filters for all incoming mail in Office 365, so any senders you add to the Block or Allow lists will be in addition to the filters that currently exist at the network level.

 If you use an email client to send and receive email, you will need to create the same (or similar) Junk E-Mail filters in the client.

 Note: The maximum number of days that items can remain in the Junk E-mail folder before they are automatically removed is 30 days.

-- In the upper right hand corner of the Office 365 Web App screen click Options
+- In the upper right hand corner of the Office 365 Web App screen, click Settings

-- Select Block or Allow from the Left Navigation Menu.
+- The Options menu will open.
+Select Block or Allow from the left navigation menu.
 The Junk E-Mail Settings screen will be displayed.

 - If you select this option Office 365 will not filter any email to the Junk Folder.
 All incoming email will be sent directly to your Inbox.

 - Any other Junk email settings will no longer be processed.